Social Care Practice

 You would have a keen interest in changing society with perhaps some experience of the social sciences from school or college.
-If you have practical knowledge of the change in the systems that provide welfare services, economic, political and social structures this programme can assist you in the development of your ideas and progression.
-Career opportunities are widespread across all sectors dependent on the degree path is chosen.
+If you have practical knowledge of a change in the systems that provide welfare services, economic, political and social structures this programme can assist you in the development of your ideas and progression.
+Career opportunities are widespread across all sectors dependent on the degree path chosen.

 You must fulfil our GCSE entry requirements as well as one of the requirements listed below.

 UCAS tariff points